blacklightpy/vaultofknowledge/World Building/Science and Engineering/Physics/Condensed Matter Physics/Quantum Hydrodynamics.md

 One of the important areas of study in quantum hydrodynamics is that of [[superfluidity]].

-The equations of quantum hydrodynamics are called Madelung equations, and they are just quantum Euler Equations.
+The equations of quantum hydrodynamics are called Madelung equations, and they are just quantum Euler Equations, which are Schrodinger's equations in the Bohmian interpretation written with hydrodynamic variables.